 Findings

-• For MH370, no modality differences in credibility, emotion, or engagement; all disinformation was rated less credible than authentic control content.
+• MH370: no significant modality differences in credibility, emotions, or engagement; all disinformation rated less credible than the authentic control.

-• For Ukraine, decontextualized video was significantly more credible and engaging than textual disinformation; differences from AI imagery were smaller or marginal.
+• Ukraine: video disinformation was significantly more credible and engaging than text; differences from AI imagery were smaller or marginal.

 • Emotional responses did not differ by modality for either issue.

-• Conspiracy mentality amplified credibility of MH370 disinformation across modalities but not for Ukraine.
+• Conspiracy mentality amplified MH370 disinformation credibility across modalities (but not Ukraine), consistent with epistemic uncertainty driving susceptibility.

-• Media distrust modestly boosted credibility of textual MH370 disinformation.
+• Media distrust modestly increased credibility of textual (and somewhat video) MH370 disinformation.

-• Self-perceived media literacy had little moderating effect, except slightly reducing engagement with textual MH370 disinformation.
+• Self-perceived media literacy generally did not moderate effects, except reducing engagement with textual MH370 disinformation.

-• Fact-checks reduced credibility for both issues, with no significant modality interaction.
+• Fact-checks significantly reduced credibility for both issues, with no interaction by modality.

-• Exploratory: right-leaning participants showed less emotional response and lower belief in some messages; issue-specific partisan beliefs increased credibility.
+• Exploratory: right-leaning participants were less responsive to some messages; stronger issue-specific partisan beliefs increased perceived credibility.

 Connections